notional-labs/starport/docs/kb/types.md

 description: Reference list of supported types.
 ---

-# Starport supported types
+# Tinyport supported types

-Types with CRUD operations are scaffolded with the `starport scaffold` command.
+Types with CRUD operations are scaffolded with the `tinyport scaffold` command.

 ## Built-in types